Skip to main content

 International Bridge

 The Sault Ste.
 Marie International Bridge is the only vehicular crossing between Ontario and Michigan within a 300-mile distance.
-The International Bridge is located at the northern terminus of I-75 and connects Sault Ste.
+Located at the northern terminus of I-75, it connects Sault Ste.
 Marie, Michigan, with Sault Ste.
 Marie, Ontario.

 Blue Water Bridge

-The Blue Water Bridges are a major international crossing over the St. Clair river at the southern end of Lake Huron.
-The bridges are located between Port Huron, Michigan and Point Edward, Ontario.
+The Blue Water Bridges are a major international crossings over the St. Clair River at the southern end of Lake Huron.
+The bridges are located between Port Huron, Michigan, and Point Edward, Ontario.